venenux/alpine-wiki/tutorials/community-way/alpine-tutorial-desktops-openbox-fast-forward.md

 **WARNING** your user name must be `general`, you can put a "human name" as you wish, later.
 **HINT** check for some xf86-video packages like `xf86-video-intel`, `xf86-video-amdgpu`, `xf86-video-noveau`, `xf86-video-ati` or `xf86-video-nv`

-## instalacion Xfce4 Alpine
+## instalacion OpenBox Alpine

-Since Alpine 3.13 the XFCE4 desktop its GTK3 for 32bit devices its better to use alpine 3.10 or 3.12 that uses GTK2 for almost all the programs.
+Since Alpine 3.13 the mayor KGT apps desktop builds GTK3 for 32bit devices its better to use alpine 3.10 or 3.12 that uses GTK2 for almost all the programs.

 ```
 apk add gtk-update-icon-cache hicolor-icon-theme paper-gtk-theme adwaita-icon-theme